Clear House Accountants

 Simplified process

-IEO is a straightforward process with set processes and third party regulations that makes it easy to follow for startups.
+IEO is a straightforward process with set processes and third-party regulations that make it easy to follow for startups.
 Startups will require a low marketing budget as the exchanges will help with their marketing strategies.
 The startups will not have to work extensively on their own to promote their campaigns like in an ICO.

 Cons of IEO’s